briankoser/sfc-listeners-guide/episodes/0002-i-want-to-believe.md

   - Feedback (from Koby)
   - "\"It's a Trap!\" transition music"
   - End with "signing off"
-  - Ben saying "Take that!" ("Take that Jimmy Carter!")
+  - Ben saying "Take that!"
 prophecy:
 future_episodes:
   - Nephilim